Azure-Samples/active-directory-dotnet-native-multitarget/README.md

 ### Step 5:  Configure the sample to use your Azure AD tenant

+In the steps below, ClientID is the same as Application ID or AppId.

-1. Open the solution in Visual Studio 2015.
+Open the solution in Visual Studio to configure the projects

-2. Open the `DirectorySearcherLib\DirectorySearcher.cs` file in the `DirectorySearcherLib (Portable)` project.
+1. Open the `DirectorySearcherLib\DirectorySearcher.cs` file in the `DirectorySearcherLib (Portable)` project.
-3. Find the `clientId` member variable and replace its value with the Client ID you copied from the Azure portal.
+1. Find the `clientId` member variable and replace its value with the Client ID you copied from the Azure portal.
-4. Find the `returnUri` member variable and replace the value with the redirect Uri you registered in the Azure portal.
+1. Find the `returnUri` member variable and replace the value with the redirect Uri you registered in the Azure portal.

 ### Step 6:  Run the sample(s)